 The center works with youth from the economically depressed area, reconnecting them to their culture and the land.
-Ka`ala Farm itself is leased from the state, but the only access to it is along a narrow roadway that crosses private land.
-In December 2003, TPL helped Ka`ala Farm acquire this critical piece of property, ensuring permanent access and providing a land base for the farm's future growth.
+Ka‘ala Farm itself is leased from the State, but the only access to it is along a narrow roadway that crosses private land.
+In 2003, The Trust for Public Land helped Ka‘ala Farm acquire this critical piece of property, ensuring permanent access and providing a land base for the farm’s future growth.